fair-data/fairdatapoint-client/README.md

 #### Stable Release

-The fairdatapoint-client is available on [PyPI](https://pypi.org/project/fairdatapoint-client/):
+The fairdatapoint-client is available on [PyPI](https://pypi.org/project/fairdatapoint-client/), you can install it using:

--   Install the module `pip install fairdatapoint-client`
+`pip install fairdatapoint-client`

 #### Development Version

-You can also install from the latest source code:
+You can also install from the latest source code, but note that the in-development version might be unstable:

 ```{.sourceCode .console}
 git clone https://github.com/fair-data/fairdatapoint-client.git